manas10001/BEIT/README.md

-# TEIT
+# BEIT
-All assignment of Third Year Info Tech SPPU
+Assignments of BEIT SPPU